 1 that a body was found on the banks of the Red River by, I 2 think, it would be near Riverview Health Centre, where that 3 is located now, around that area.
-And, the feeling I got was, oh, my God, because Cheryl had said that she still 4 hadn't seen her anywhere.
-5 I don't remember how I got in touch with 6 7 Cheryl, but I told her, "You've got to phone the police."
-And, from there, that's when -- I don't remember who it was 8 9 that went to identify the body, but it was confirmed that it was Noella that they had found.
-10 11 MS. CHRISTA BIG CANOE: Do you recall if 12 anyone was ever charged with her murder?
+And, the feeling I got 4 was, oh, my God, because Cheryl had said that she still 5 hadn't seen her anywhere.
+6 I don't remember how I got in touch with 7 Cheryl, but I told her, "You've got to phone the police."
+8 And, from there, that's when I don't remember who it was 9 that went to identify the body, but it was confirmed that 10 it was Noella that they had found.
+11 MS. CHRISTA BIG CANOE: Do you recall if 12 anyone was ever charged with her murder?
 13 MS. SHARON JAMES: Yes.
-Her name is Corinne She was charged with second-degree manslaughter and 14 Braun. was eventually convicted of it.
-15 MS. CHRISTA BIG CANOE: And, what was the 16 family's experience when they reported Noella missing?
-17 18 MS. SHARON JAMES: Cheryl would have been the one to have tried to call the police, or -- or -- I 19 cannot -- I can't recall at this moment exactly what had 20 21 happened at the time.
-But, I sat there and listened to my sister as she made her statement.
-And, still, it's just --22 I don't know.
-It's just -- I just can't remember.
-23 MS. CHRISTA BIG CANOE: That's okay.
-24 When you guys were going to the different bars and looking for 25
+Her name is Corinne 14 Braun.
+She was charged with second-degree manslaughter and 15 was eventually convicted of it.
+16 MS. CHRISTA BIG CANOE: And, what was the 17 family's experience when they reported Noella missing?
+18 MS. SHARON JAMES: Cheryl would have been 19 the one to have tried to call the police, or or I 20 cannot I can't recall at this moment exactly what had 21 happened at the time.
+But, I sat there and listened to my 22 sister as she made her statement.
+And, still, it's just 23 I don't know.
+It's just I just can't remember.
+24 MS. CHRISTA BIG CANOE: That's okay.
+When 25 you guys were going to the different bars and looking for

-1 her, did you hear anything from people about where she may or may not be, if she's probably just out?
-Like, what was 2 3 the general feedback or were you only speaking with her friends?
-4 5 MS. SHARON JAMES: We were just speaking with her friends; people who knew her and people who knew 6 7 Cheryl.
+1 her, did you hear anything from people about where she may 2 or may not be, if she's probably just out?
+Like, what was 3 the general feedback or were you only speaking with her 4 friends?
+5 MS. SHARON JAMES: We were just speaking 6 with her friends; people who knew her and people who knew 7 Cheryl.
 And, they were saying that it was kind of odd for 8 her not to be around, that nobody had contact with her or 9 knew where she was.
-She was always in contact with somebody.
-10 So, Cecil, vou just 11 MS. CHRISTA BIG CANOE: 12 told us that your dad and Noella had other children, right?
-MR. CECIL JAMES: Yes.
-13 MS. CHRISTA BIG CANOE: Once they lost their 14 mom too, what happened with the kids?
-15 MR. CECIL JAMES: My dad kept them for as 16 best he could.
-And, eventually, they ended up -- they 17 ended up leaving and being with CFS for a very long time.
-18 And, I know it affected them pretty -- it affected how they 19 related to the family up until a couple years ago, 20 actually.
-21 My sister, Carly, she found her way back to 22 the family first and, you know, she embraced the family.
-23 And, she seen how close we were, and we tried to take her 24 in as best we could, and offer her guidance.
-But, my 25

-1 younger brother, Sandy, had a really bad experience with 2 maybe not bad, but just to hear him talk about it now is 3 how CFS basically CFS and foster parents basically 4 lied to him.
-They had led Sandy to believe that my dad 5 murdered his mom.
-So, he held a grudge for a very, very 6 long time.
-And, I think he's only been with us now for 7 just over two years that he's come back.
-So, he's come 8 back to the family.
+She was always in contact with 10 somebody.
+11 MS. CHRISTA BIG CANOE: So, Cecil, you just 12 told us that your dad and Noella had other children, right?
+13 MR. CECIL JAMES: Yes.
+14 MS. CHRISTA BIG CANOE: Once they lost their 15 mom too, what happened with the kids?
+16 MR. CECIL JAMES: My dad kept them for as 17 best he could.
+And, eventually, they ended up they 18 ended up leaving and being with CFS for a very long time.
+19 And, I know it affected them pretty it affected how they 20 related to the family up until a couple years ago, 21 actually.
+22 My sister, Carly, she found her way back to 23 the family first and, you know, she embraced the family.
+24 And, she seen how close we were, and we tried to take her 25 in as best we could, and offer her guidance.
+But, my younger brother, Sandy, had a really bad experience with -maybe not bad, but just -- to hear him talk about it now is -- how CFS basically -- CFS and foster parents basically lied to him.
+They had led Sandy to believe that my dad murdered his mom.
+So, he held a grudge for a very, very long time.
+And, I think he's only been with us now for just over two years that he's come back.
+So, he's come back to the family.